 Wordpress is one of the most popular web builders in the world, so it’s common for some companies to explicitly hire Wordpress designers.
-However, because Wordpress is so ubiquitous, the average salary tends to be a bit lower: only $40,000 - $65,000 annually on average.
+However, because Wordpress is so ubiquitous, Wordpress designer salaries tend to be a bit lower: only $47,000 - $69,000 annually on average.

 Freelance web designer salary

-While there is no official ‘rate’ for freelance web designers, most sources suggest a benchmark $75 as a typical hourly rate.
-However, depending on the project complexity, freelance designers may only earn between $30 - $80 per hour.
+While there is no official ‘rate’ for freelance web designers, most sources suggest $75 as a typical hourly rate.
+However, depending on the project complexity, freelance web designers may earn between $30 - $80 per hour.

-When blogs recommend the $75 per hour starting rate, it’s usually for freelancers to ensure they can pay themselves, set aside money for taxes, and still live comfortably.
+When blogs recommend the $75 starting hourly rate, it’s usually so freelancers can pay themselves, set aside money for taxes, and still live comfortably.
 However, many companies won’t pay this rate unless you have high quality experience and a good portfolio.
 That said, it’s possible for very experienced web designers to charge a higher rate.

-Here are the major factors that affect how much someone gets paid:
+Here are the major factors that affect how much web designers earn:

-Geography: Major cities like Washington, DC or San Francisco are likely going to pay more (in fact, San Francisco is famous for its incredibly high tech salaries).
-On the flip side, a smaller city like Tulsa might pay lower average rates.
+Major cities like Washington, DC or San Francisco are likely going to pay more (in fact, San Francisco is famous for being one of the highest paying cities in tech).
+On the flip side, a smaller city like Tulsa might pay lower average salaries for web designers.
 This is tied both to the competition for talent in these cities but also to the cost of living.

-Skills: The more skills you have, the higher pay you can ask for (and get).
+The more skills you have and the more experience you have under your belt, the higher salary you can ask for (and get).

-Perks and other benefits: Total compensation is a critical thing to pay attention to (it's not all about salary).
-Some companies have really good perks - including things like a home gym membership - while others prefer to pay more but provide less.
+Total compensation is a critical thing to pay attention to (it's not all about salary).
+Some companies have really good perks—including things like a home gym membership—while others prefer to pay more but provide less.